MaanMandaliya/Flask-REST-Api/README.md

 # Flask-REST-Api
-This is a Flask REST Api with Video as a resource and authentication is done using JSON Web Tokens
+This is a Flask REST API with Video as a resource and authentication is done using JSON Web Tokens.

+All the requirements of this API is listed in a pckgs.txt file Use command : conda create --name <env> --file <this file> to use this API